 The PXE boot agent utility program is part of the blade server firmware.
 Use it to select the boot protocol and other boot options and to select a power-management option.
-For information about using this utility program, see "Setting the PXE boot protocol using the Setup utility" on page 54.
+For information about using this utility program, see "Using the PXE boot agent utility program" on page 66.